 Bargain Bin: Below are some items that will help you prepare for a power outage.

 Taylor Freezer-Refrigerator Thermometer: This no-frills thermometer is the one I use.
-It is less than $6 with free shipping.
 At this price, there really is no reason not to monitor the temperature inside you refrigeration appliances.
 You will be surprised at how quickly the temperature rises when the door is left open for just a few minutes.

 Wireless Refrigerator/Freezer Thermometer: A wireless thermometer will allow you to easily monitor freezer and refrigerator temperatures without opening the doors.